rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 As you can imagine, the handling process of this context is not simple, as a single `StoreFinder` has to handle all the messages that have not received a final response from all the relative `Storekeeper`.

 We can do much better, trust me.

+### A look at the Future
+A first attempt to reach a more elegant and concise solution might be the use of the _ask pattern_ with `Future`.

+> This is a great way to design your actors in that they will not block waiting for responses, allowing them to handle more messages concurrently and increase your application’s performance.

+Using the ask pattern, the code that handles the `Query` message and its responses will reduce to the following.

+{% highlight scala %}
+case Query(key, u) =>
+  for {
+    responses <- Future.sequence(routees map (ask(_, Get(key, u))).mapTo[Item])
+  } yield {

+  }
+{% endhighlight %}

 ## References
 - [Chapter 2: Patterns of Actor Usage, The Cameo Pattern.
 Effective Akka, Patterns and Best Practices,	Jamie Allen, August 2013, O'Reilly Media](http://shop.oreilly.com/product/0636920028789.do)